A Small Gain Analysis of Single Timescale Actor Critic: Assumptions

 \begin{assumption}[Nonredundancy and norm of features] The matrix $\Phi$ is nonsingular and each of its rows has at most unit norm. \end{assumption}

-Next, it is natural that the final accuracy of actor-critic depends on how well the critic is able to approximate the true $Q$-functions encountered in the course of the algorithms as linear combinations of features.
-To that end, we have an assumption that provides a measure of this.
+Next, it is natural that the final accuracy of actor-critic depends on how well the critic is able to approximate the true $Q$-functions encountered in the course of the algorithms as linear combinations of features. {\ao For example, if the featurs are ``bad'' in that they fail to accurately approximate the $Q$-values associated with the actor policies, clearly actor-critic will perform poorly.} To that end, we have an assumption that provides a measure of this.

 \begin{assumption}[Approximability of the true $Q$-values by the critic] Define $\omega_{\theta}$ to be the limit of temporal difference update of Eq.~\eqref{eq:omega:ver1} when the policy is fixed to $\pi_{\theta}$ and the projection is removed\footnote{That this limit exists was proven under Assumptions \ref{ass:bcost}, \ref{ass:stationary}, and \ref{ass:features} in \cite{tsitsiklis1996analysis}.}.
-Then for some $\delta > 0$, . \end{assumption}
+Then for some $\delta > 0$, \end{assumption}

 In words, $\delta$ determins how well the true $Q$-values are approximated by TD learning on the average.
 If the linear approximation always perfectly describes the true $Q$-values, then $\delta = 0$.
 As we will see, $\delta$ will appear in our convergence results below, as in the appropriate sense getting a final error in actor-critic that is too small compared to $\delta$ is not possible.